practicalli/engineering-playbook/docs/continuous-integration/docker/install.md

 Launch Docker Desktop via the desktop application Launcher or via the command line:

 === "Debian Linux"
-    Use the Ubuntu application launcher to start Docker Desktop, or use the `systemctl` command from a terminal.
+    Use the Debian application launcher to start Docker Desktop, or use the `systemctl` command from a terminal.

     ```shell
     systemctl --user start docker-desktop